about

 bio

 Austin Lan is a Taiwanese American artist based in Miami.
-She studied Fine Art at Yale University, building a foundation in technique, experimentation, and collaborative practice, which led her to create work addressing mental health and the human figure.
-After several years working as a Director in design and technology, she has returned fully to her studio practice, producing work that plays with realism layered with memory, perception, and fantasy.
+She studied Fine Art at Yale University, where she developed a rigorous foundation in technique, experimentation, and collaborative practice, producing early work focused on mental health and the human figure.
+After several years working as a Director in design and technology, she returned fully to her studio practice in 2025 and was immediately selected as a Fashion For All Foundation Bridge to Basel finalist, marking her as an emerging artist to watch.

 practice statement

-My work explores the gap between who we are and who we wish to be, confronting personal power, spirituality, and stillness.
-I begin with realism, often the human figure, layering it with dreamlike imagery to create scenes that feel both familiar and enchanted.
-My work embraces the unpredictability of watercolor—a reflection on control and surrender—and celebrates the feminine self: sensuality, vulnerability, self-possession, and quiet strength.
+My work spans many mediums, most recently embraceing the unpredictability of watercolor—a reflection on control and surrender—and celebrates the feminine self: sensuality, vulnerability, self-possession, and quiet strength.
 I’m actively involved in local figure drawing groups, refining my practice and integrating play with other artists.

 Shaped by my Taiwanese heritage and Miami’s vivid color, light, and relationship to water, I invite viewers to celebrate transformation, empowerment, and the quiet magic of becoming more fully alive.